 Impulsivity: Also known as response inhibition.
 It is one's ability to "put on the brakes".
 An important piece of self-mastery which enables you to delay gratification, curb your anger, resist distraction and evaluate a situation before acting.
-Impulsivity is what gives ADHDers their fun factor, often to the point of being a thrill seeker.
+Impulsivity is what gives ADDers their fun factor, often to the point of being a thrill seeker.

-Emotional Regulation : The ability to manage emotions in order to achieve goals and complete tasks.
+Emotional Regulations: The ability to manage emotions in order to achieve goals and complete tasks.
 Difficulty controlling your emotions can sometimes result in spurts of anger, low threshold for frustration, high anxiety, extreme sensitivity, defensiveness and emotional flooding.
 Fortunately, the anger often recedes as quickly as it occurs.

-Metacognition: The ability to self monitor and self evaluate: How am I doing?
+Metacognition: The ability to self-monitor and self-evaluate: How am I doing?
 Another way to understand this is the ability to step back and take a bird's eye view of the situation.
 What adjustments need to be made?
 What can I learn from this situation?
-Why am I not starting something that needs to get done....
-Is it too hard?
+Why am I not starting something that needs to get done?
 Do I know what needs to be done or how to do it?
+Can I break it down into smaller steps?
+What is it about the task that I am avoiding?
 People with ADHD sometimes struggle with a low degree of self-awareness and are not always good at seeing their own behavior.

 The Good News: